dingo-gw/dingo/docs/source/example_npe_model.md

 `model.nsf_kwargs.num_flow_steps`.
 These increase the depth of the network and the number/size of the layers in the embedding network.

+Notice, we are not inferring the phase parameter here as it is not listed below `inference_parameters`.
+However, we do recover the phase in post processing.
+To see why and how this is done see [synthetic phase](result.md)

 Also notice there are now two training stages `stage_0` and `stage_1`.
 In `stage_0` a fixed ASD is used and the reduced basis layer is frozen.
 Then in `stage_1` all ASDs are used and the reduced basis layer is unfrozen.